-STUDENT SERVICES
+STUDENT SUPPORT SERVICES

-The Student Services Department offers support in areas related to transportation, day-care and other related areas to help student's complete their course.
-Student Services is available to meet with students to provide referrals for students at risk or in need of assistance while enrolled at Ogle School.
+Student support services are offered in areas related to transportation, day-care and other areas to help students complete their course.
+Campus administrators are available to meet with students to provide referrals for those at risk or in need of assistance while enrolled at Ogle School.
+See a member of your campus administration for contact information.